nbarbey/fitsutils/README.rst

 - fitsarray: A module to load FITS data as ndarray storing header as an attribue.

 Requirements
 =============

-You will need pyfits, numpy and matplotlib.
+You will need pyfits and numpy (and matplotlib for fitsview).

 Installation
 ============